 When the surrounding cards speak of trouble she may be a mistress or a manipulative lover.

 Queen of Coins / Pentacles

 She used to be the only Queen represented standing up and holding a Coin.
-In more recent decks she often sits like the other queens.
-But this original position was not meaningless.
+In more recent decks she often sits like the other queens, yet this original position was not meaningless.

 Like the Empress and Strength she is linked to the Earth when most feminine figures are usually associated with Water.
 She speaks therefore of the material and down-to-earth realm.
-She is connected to the home, finances and family life.
-She is most pragmatic.
+Her influence rules over the home, finances and family life.
+Her energy is pragmatic.

 The Queen of Coins is a woman of influence and power.
 She can be her own master but she is also deeply passionate, often ambitious and jealous.